A complex and

 Sub-sector focus

-At Rhenman & Partners we have chosen to divide the sector into four sub-sectors: pharmaceuticals, biotech, medical technology and healthcare services.
-Our portfolio managers are specialists in one or two of these sub-sectors, which means that they have a deep level of understanding of both of the companies and the drivers of the sub-sectors.
+At Rhenman & Partners we divide the sector into four sub-sectors: pharmaceuticals, biotech, medical technology and healthcare services.
+Our portfolio managers are specialists in one or two of these sub-sectors.

 Pharmaceuticals